 - Open Kibana and explore!

-Metricbeat creates an index pattern in Kibana with defined fields, searches, visualizations, and dashboards that you can start exploring.
+Metricbeat creates a data view (formerly index pattern) with defined fields, searches, visualizations, and dashboards that you can start exploring in Kibana.
 Look for information related to system metrics, such as CPU usage, utilization rates for memory and disk, and details for processes.